smthzch/river-level-model/README.md

 This project provides the utilities to fetch USGS river camera imagery and build a Convolutional Neural Network to predict river level based on imagery.

-Ingest is performed by a `Metaflow` flow.

-Training uses Pytorch.
+Both ingest and training are managed by a `Metaflow`.

 # Setup